timlg07/Mr-Turing/README.md

 Prints out the current configuration, including the state, tape content and head position of the Turing machine.

 - **Execute all given commands** (`execute`)
 With this command you can put multiple commands in one message, each one in its individual line.
 They will be parsed one after another.
 Using execute all, you can define a whole Turing machine using one message, making it easy to save and share your creations!
+You can also wrap the commands in code-blocks for better readability.

 - **Set Input** (`input`)
 Sets the input of a Turing machine.
 The given string will be written to the TMs tape when the TM is build.